welainom/BlueStamp-Engineering-William-Liu/index.md

 - Screws and Nuts: Fastens the parts together

 **How it Works:**
 The STC Controller has many small pins attached to the sides, and whenever a button is pressed, it sends a signal to one of the pins.
 Depending on which pins are on and which pins are off, the STC Controller will send a different signal to the seven segment displays and display your operations.
-A seven segment display allows numbers to be displayed by controlling current flow to each of seven segments, allowing many combinations of patterns to be displayed.
+A seven segment display allows numbers to be displayed by controlling current flow to each of seven segments, allowing many combinations of patterns to be displayed (See Figure 1).

 ![Headstone Image](sevensegment.jpeg)
-(forum.arduino.cc)

-This is a diagram of a seven segment display.
+Figure 1: This is a diagram of a seven segment display.
 Each switch (lettered A-DP) controls the corresponding segment on the display by allowing current to flow to that segment.

 **Challenges:**
 Despite this being a starter project, it still came with many challenges.
 Firstly, the large number of components that needed connecting required a lot of very precise soldering, which was a challenge.
 Additionally, the instructions were rather unclear, and I spent quite a long time figuring out which parts to solder and how to connect them.

 **What's Next:**
 After completing my start project, I will start planning my main project.

+# Works Cited:

 <!--
 # Ball Tracking Robot